Thane Family Court – Mutual Consent Divorce, Court Naka

 Typical Timeline

-6–7 months Waiver possible
+6–7 months standard Waiver possible

 Online Filing